Phil Coturri: Vineyard management

 The first organic vineyard that Coturri managed was Dos Limones Vineyard, owned by Myron Freiberg, in 1974.
-Coturri founded Enterprise Vineyard Management in 1979 and serves as chief executive officer.
+Coturri founded Enterprise Vineyard Management in 1979 and is chief executive officer.
 In 1983, Coturri planted Cabernet Sauvignon on 40 acres of property owned by Robert Kamen, organically.
 After a third of Kamen's vines died because of fire-damaged irrigation equipment, Coturri replanted the vineyard with more Cabernet Sauvignon, in addition to Cabernet Franc, Merlot, Petit Verdot and Syrah.
 In 2013, Coturri oversaw the replanting for the Mayacamas Vineyards.
 That same year, the Moon Mountain District AVA was certified as an American Viticultural Area.
 Coturri has been recognized for helping with the certification.
 Of the 1,500 acres of vineyards in the AVA, Coturri manages 400 acres.
 He planted the initial vineyards for John Lasseter's winery, Lasseter Family Winery.
 As of 2016, Coturri manages 800 acres of vineyards.
 Clients include Bartholomew Park Winery, Landmark Vineyards, Laurel Glen Vineyard, Bedrock Wine Co., Amapola Creek, Harlan Estate, and Moon Mountain Vineyard.